THE WATTLES FELLOWSHIP

 Mr. Wattles was a prominent international insurance executive, working with high profile clients including Delta Airlines, Trans World Airlines, and the Smithsonian Institute.
 He conducted much of his business overseas at Lloyd's of London and cultivated lasting relationships with several Chairmen of Lloyd's, including Chairman Ian Findlay who was one of the Fellowship's biggest supporters in the marketplace.
 These Lloyd's leaders were instrumental not only in the formation of the Fellowship, but ultimately its enduring success.

 Mr. Wattles passed away on June 15, 2009 in Atlanta after a long battle with Alzheimer's.
 He was 95.
-His wife, DeeDee Wattles, an exceptional woman and tireless supporter of the Fellowship, remained the Fellowship's matriarch and carried on Mr. Wattles's legacy until her death on November 15, 2015.
+His wife, DeeDee Wattles, an exceptional woman and tireless supporter of the Fellowship, remained the Fellowship's matriarch and carried on Mr. Wattles’ legacy until her death on November 15, 2015.
+Mr. and Mrs. Wattles’ granddaughter, Sarah Sherman, Vanderbilt alumnus (’03) and Wattles Fellow (’03), was elected Chairman of the Wattles Fellowship Board in 2017 and serves alongside exceptional Wattles board members and advisors, all of whom are Wattles fellows.